ambiere/genesis/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as members, contributors, and leaders of the genes community, pledge to make participation in our community a harassment-free experience for everyone.
+We, as members, contributors, and leaders of the genesis community, pledge to make participation in our community a harassment-free experience for everyone.
 We welcome individuals regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color,